Common name: Lemon balm

 During the middle ages the uses of lemon balm were expanded by herbalists to include, insomnia, arthritis, sores, digestive problems, cramps, and menstrual problems.
 They recommended it for so many ailments, lemon balm was considered of something of a cure all.
 The 17th century herbalist, Nicholas Culpeper recommended the herb for anxiety, depresson, to help digestion, ‘open obstructions of the brain…(and) procure women’s courses’.
 North American colonists used it to relive menstrual cramps and for fever, although North American popularity of lemon balm never reached that of Europe and parts of Asia.

-Science: Lemon balm extracts have anti-oxidant and anti-inflammatory properties (Dastmalchi et al., 2008; Lin et al., 2012).
-Lemon balm has been found to relive stress and improve cognitive performance in small, but well controlled, human clinical studies (Kennedy et al., 2004; Kennedy et al., 2006).
-Although larger well controlled studies are needed to evaluate lemon balm’s medicinal performance, these results agree well with the traditional indications of the herb.
+Science: Lemon balm extracts have anti-oxidant and anti-inflammatory properties in ex vivo studies (Dastmalchi et al., 2008; Lin et al., 2012).
+It is also appears lemon balm has some pain relieving properties as it has been observed in vivo to reduce neurogenic and inflammatory pain (Guginski et al., 2009).
+Lemon balm has been found to relieve stress, improve mood and cognitive performance in small, but well controlled, human clinical studies (Kennedy et al., 2004; Kennedy et al., 2006).

 Research on models